eranamar-zz/eranamar.github.io/_posts/2017-03-30-Derandomization-for-Pairwise-Independent-Seed.markdown

 <a class="toc" name="toc-Section-1">1</a> Randomized Algorithm Settings
 </h1>
 <div class="Unindented">
-Randomized algorithm is an algorithm that in addition to its input also uses internally <span class="MathJax_Preview"><script type="math/tex">
+Randomized algorithm is an algorithm that in addition to its inputs also uses internally <span class="MathJax_Preview"><script type="math/tex">
 t
 </script>
-</span> coin-tosses (i.e. random bits) in order to decide on its output, so different invocations of the algorithm with the same input may yield different outputs that depends on the results of the coins.
+</span> coin-tosses (i.e. uniformly random bits) in order to decide on its output, so different invocations of the algorithm with same inputs may yield different outputs that depend on the results of these coins.
 One can think about the internal coin-tosses as a binary string <span class="MathJax_Preview"><script type="math/tex">
 r
 </script>
 </span> of length <span class="MathJax_Preview"><script type="math/tex">
 t
 </script>
-</span> that is being fixed before the algorithm starts, a.k.a <i>seed</i>, and the randomness now comes from choosing different string for each invocation.
+</span> that is being fixed before the algorithm starts and being consumed sequentially during the algorithm’s execution.
+Such string is often called <i>seed</i>, and the randomness within the algorithm now comes from choosing a different string at the beginning of each execution.
 </div>
 <div class="Indented">
 Note that tossing <span class="MathJax_Preview"><script type="math/tex">
 t
 </script>
-</span> fair coins, is exactly like drawing a random string <span class="MathJax_Preview"><script type="math/tex">
+</span> fair coins, is exactly like drawing uniformly at random a string <span class="MathJax_Preview"><script type="math/tex">
 r
 </script>
 </span> from the set <span class="MathJax_Preview"><script type="math/tex">
 \left\{ 0,1\right\} ^{t}
 </script>
-</span> where all candidates have equal probability (i.e. each has a probability of <span class="MathJax_Preview"><script type="math/tex">
+</span> (i.e. each string has a probability of <span class="MathJax_Preview"><script type="math/tex">
 2^{-t}
 </script>
 </span>).
 </div>
 <div class="Indented">
-Say we have a randomize algorithm <span class="MathJax_Preview"><script type="math/tex">
+Suppose we have a randomized algorithm <span class="MathJax_Preview"><script type="math/tex">
 A
 </script>
-</span> for some problem that we would like to solve.
+</span> that solves a problem of interest.
 We have a guarantee that for any input <span class="MathJax_Preview"><script type="math/tex">
 x
 </script>
 </span> of length <span class="MathJax_Preview"><script type="math/tex">